Rpedigree/pedigreeTools/inst/examples/example1.md

         PedFinal<- with(PedEdit, pedigree(label=label, sire=sire, dam=dam))

 ```
-The object PedFinal is a valid pedigree object that can be used for further analysis with PedigreeR and pedigreemm.
+The object PedFinal is a valid pedigree object that can be used for further analysis with PedigreeTools and pedigreemm.
 This is what it should look like for this example :

 ```R
 PedFinal